 NOTE: This fragrance is quite strong in the bottle.
 Please use a little in product first to decide whether you'll like it!

 Photo Attribution:© Can Stock Photo

-Reply from Bramble Berry Hi Mariel!
-I'm glad you like this scent!
-In our tests and recipes, this fragrance oil did accelerate.
+Reply from Bramble Berry Hi Amira!
+I'm so glad everyone loves the Passionfruit Rose Fragrance and Flavor Oils and the products you make with it.
+Because of the clove notes, it can accelerate in cold process soap.
 To help slow this down, take 1 oz. (basically equal amounts of fragrance oil to fixed oil) liquid oil out of your recipe and heat it up to 100 degrees.
 Then, add your fragrance into this oil.
 This simply dilutes the fragrance oil’s initial acceleration.
 You can also add the oil/fragrance mixture earlier than usual.
 Rather than adding the fragrance at a thick trace, you can add it at the first sign of thin trace.
 Always hand stir the fragrance/oil mixture in with a fork/ladle and never, ever use a hand blender for problem oils.
 Lastly, raise your temperatures to about 110 to 115 degrees.
 This will help to keep your mixture more liquid than at a lower temperature.
+If it does start to rice you can try using your stick blender to help smooth the soap out as seen in the Soap Behaving Badly blog post.
 I'll be emailing you personally to discuss this issue!

 "Thank you for your prompt response.
 Bramble Berry has the best customer service of any company I know of.
 Pass the word!" -Rene